krnwnaji/reading-BMKG-climatedata/README.md

 Update file paths: Adjust data_directory and output_file variables to match your data structure.
 Ensure libraries: Install required libraries using install.packages().
 Run the script: Execute the code to merge and save the dataset.

+Example data are in Riau Province with years Collected from 2020-2022 stored in Data.zip